 Andalucía has 102 golf courses.
 In fact 25% of all Spain’s courses are in this one region and 47 of those are in Málaga province.
 That’s why the Costa del Sol also brands itself the Costa del Golf.
 Just over the border in Cádiz province there are seven courses in the Sotogrande area.
 Valderrama is the most famous, probably the best course in Europe and one of the best in the world.
 Who can forget the Seve Ballesteros Ryder Cup in 1997, played on this course?

 Without doubt, golf is the one of the reasons for the 12-month season on the Costa del Sol.
 The benefit to the economy is that most of the more than half million golfers come between October and May.
 In comparison, Mediterranean coasts without a thriving golf sector are relatively quiet and many bars, restaurants and businesses close.
-The golf sector currently generates around €1bn to the Andalucían economy and the daily spend of golfers is about twice that of summer visitors.
+The golf sector currently generates around €1bn+ for the Andalucían economy.
+Even better, the daily spend of golfers is about twice that of summer visitors.

-The Overseas Andalucía Property Market
+The Andalucía Property Market

 Andalucía’s Hotspot – That would be Málaga

 For a certain type of buyer Málaga city is definite worth a look.
-Almost all the 17+m overseas visitors who fly into the airport don’t visit the city.
+Few of the 19+m overseas visitors who fly into the airport visit the city.
 They turn right or left as they leave the airport and head along the coasts.
-That’s a shame as Málaga city has undergone something of a transformation in recent years and there are some great property options to suit all budgets.
-It is possible to find apartments in the historic city centre for under €250,000, great for weekend breaks and excellent rental yields.
+That’s a shame as the city has undergone something of a transformation in recent years.
+There are some great property options to suit all budgets.
+It is possible to find one bedroom apartments in the historic city centre under €300,000 These are great for weekend breaks and offer excellent rental yields.

 The Andalucía Property Market and Tourism